Published on December 16th, 2017 | by Braeden Farrell0

 But let’s be honest.
 I’d like to say that in no way shape or form would I want to go through that with Goldberg again.
 He’s a big man and he studies the art of fighting.
 I’m just a wiry guy from Winnipeg who was sick of being buried and reacted accordingly.
 I surprised him with my ruthless aggression and he was stuck in a moment that he couldn’t get out of and didn’t know what to do.
 I basically held on for dear life and was credited with the win.

 Suffice it to say there will never be a rematch.

-But for the record the final score is: Jericho 1, Goldberg 0.”
+But for the record, the final score of the Jericho vs Goldberg Fight is Jericho 1, Goldberg 0.”